shizhouxing/labsync/README.md

 ```bash
 lab gd -r PATH
 ```
 This will archive the directory and upload the archive.

 ## Overleaf

-Use Git to pull remote changes and push local changes to Overleaf:
+If you sometimes want to write in a local editor while also use Overleaf to store or share the document, you may use the following shortcut to pull remote changes and push local changes to Overleaf via Git.

 ```
 lab ol update